PGSafarik/FoxGHI/README.md

 Please note that the library is currently under development and may change at any time, although there is a certain effort to prevent this from happening, however, this cannot be guaranteed at this time

+FoxGHI offers several standard options in FOX Registers, through which you can influence behavior and appearance of most widgets in this library.
+They are grouped into the "FoxGHI" group and the name of the option consists of the object identifier and the property name, separated by a dot.
+The settings can be seen in the illustrative screenshot of the project.
+The options are as follows:
+ * Window.EnableBorder - Enables/disables bordering of the window with a thin black line
+ * Window.SelfControl - Enables/disables the window state management
+ * Window.WMControl - Enables/disables Window manager framing (including window status handling)
+ * Header.EnableColorize - Enables/disables coloring of the Header bar and its children
+ * Header.TitleFont - Uses the set font to display the title bar, if enabled
+ * Header.SubTitleFont - The specified font will be used to display the additional text of the main title, if enabled and set.
+ * Controller.Hidden - Show/hide the window button controls on the HeaderBar

 ## 2. COMPILATION AND INSTALLATION:
 *Dependecies:*